'Seemingly Impossible' DNA Task Earns Him a Nobel

 Last year's medicine recipients were David Julius and Ardem Patapoutian for their discoveries into how the human body perceives temperature and touch.
 The prizes carry a cash award of nearly $900,000 and will be handed out on Dec.
 10. The money comes from a bequest left by the prize's creator, Swedish inventor Alfred Nobel, who died in 1896.
 The medicine prize kicked off a week of Nobel Prize announcements.
 It continues Tuesday with the physics prize, with chemistry on Wednesday, and literature on Thursday.
 The 2022 Nobel Peace Prize will be announced on Friday, and the economics award on Oct.
 10.

-(More Nobel Prize in Medicine stories.)
+(More Nobel Prize in medicine stories.)

 Get the news faster.